 In our apartment complexes, we create intentional discipleship communities of college students, leading them to integrate the Gospel into every area of life.
 Students join the community, committing to 10 months of training in four areas: Community, Institute, Mentorship and Missions.

 living together with Gospel intentionality

 Students live in small groups with a house leader setting the pace in living with intentionality.
 The Gospel, after all, is put into practice most clearly with those who watch your life day in and day out.
 Students sign a house agreement and spend time together weekly.
 The agreement emphasizes purity, authenticity, and shared purpose.
 Weekly time together provides shared experiences, promoting understanding of one another.
-We believe these practices encouraging Scriptural living– rejoicing, weeping, confessing sin and stimulating one another to love and good deeds.
+We believe these practices encourage Scriptural living – rejoicing, weeping, confessing sin and stimulating one another to love and good deeds.

 Developing Biblical Literacy and Sound Doctrine

 Students receive solid Scriptural teaching at the Lightbearers Institute.
 The LDC Institute includes two years of teaching–an extensive overview of the Bible and a course on Christian theology and practice.
 Teaching is provided by Lightbearers staff, local pastors and ministry leaders, guided by material organized by our discipleship staff.
 Our hope is to build a frame of Biblical literacy and sound doctrine that students can look to their churches to fill for the rest of their lives.

 interacting life-on-life with a mature follower of Christ